Employees can take time off work if they are ill. They need to give their employer proof if they are ill for more than 7 days.

 consult with employees about when they could return to work and if their health will improve

-An employee can take their case to an employment tribunal if they think they have been unfairly dismissed.
+An employee can take their case to an employment tribunal (external link) if they think they have been unfairly dismissed.